ceejbot/skyrim-modding/slides.md

 # [fit] So how hard **was** it?

-It was harder than I thought, but not the way I expected.
+Harder than I thought, but not the way I expected.

 - Windows strings were a pain until I understood them
 - Skyrim internals are not always sensible